-- Students maximize academic potential by being in classes as much as possible - Safety and well-being of other students is not compromised by a child attending school - Students get daily movement because we believe that is key to their academic success
+- Students maximize academic potential by being in classes as much as possible - Students get daily movement because we believe that is key to their academic success

 To fully benefit from, be enriched by, and enjoy the GALS experience, it is imperative that students be present at all school functions.
 Attendance is taken in all classes and activities.
 Students must attend all required events at school.
 These events include but are not limited to: school hikes, team-building days, assemblies, and field trips.